Requirements for Commercial Flagpole Installation

 Soils reports are obtained before construction begins.
 The engineer who designs the foundation uses the soils report in determining what kind of foundation design to use.
 In this way, problems such as differential settling can be avoided, and the right depth for flagpole embedded foundation and ground sleeve can be determined.

-If soils report is not available, before construction begins, our team of engineers who designs the foundation uses a standard geo report for the location of flagpole install in determining what kind of foundation design to use.
+If soils report is not available, before construction begins, our team of engineers who designs the foundation uses a standard geo report for the location of a flagpole installation in order to determine what kind of foundation design to use.

 Size of Flags